-Common to CSE and CSE (AI)
+Common to CSE and CSE (AI) III B Tech I Semester

+Course Category Professional Elective - I Course Code 20AI5T02

+Course Type Theory L-T-P-C 3-0-0-3

+Internal Assessment 30

-Course Category Professional Core Course Code 20AI5T02 Course Type Theory L-T-P-C 3-0-0-3 Prerequisites Transforms and Vector Calculus, Data Structures Internal Assessment Semester End Examination Total Marks 70
+Prerequisites Transforms and Vector Semester End Examination

+Calculus, Data Structures Total Marks 100

-COURSE OBJECTIVES The student will: 1 To introduce students the fundamentals of image formation 2 To introduce students the major ideas, methods, and techniques of computer vision and pattern recognition; 3 To develop an appreciation for various issues in the design of computer vision and object recognition systems 4 To provide the student with programming experience from implementing computer vision and object recognition applications.
+COURSI COURSE OBJECTIVES The stude The student will: 1 To introduce students the fundamentals of image formation 2 To introduce students the major ideas, methods, and techniques of computer vision and pattern recognition; 3 To develop an appreciation for various issues in the design of computer vision and object recognition systems 4 To provide the student with programming experience from implementing computer vision and object recognition applications.

-COURSE OUTCOMES Upon successful completion of the course, the student will be able to: CO1 Identify basic concepts, terminology, theories, models and methods in the field of computer vision.
-K1 CO2 Describe known principles of feature detection and matching K2 CO3 Identify, formulate and solve problems in image processing and computer vision K1 CO4 Describe basic methods of computer vision related to image stitching, photography like high dynamic range imaging and blur removal.
-K2 CO5 Suggest a design of a computer vision system for a 3D Reconstruction, Albedos, image based rendering views and depths.
-K3
+COURSE OUTCOMES Upon successful completion of the course, the student will be able to: CO1 CO1 Identify basic concepts, terminology, theories, models and methods in the field of computer vision.
+CO2 Describe known principles of feature detection and matching K2 CO3 Identify, formulate and solve problems in image processing and computer vision K1 CO4 Describe basic methods of computer vision related to image stitching, photography like high dynamic range imaging and blur removal.
+CO5 Suggest a design of a computer vision system for a 3D Reconstruction, Albedos, image based rendering views and depths. К3